ShengQuanZhou/challenge/subsummary.md

 Other entries have used a stochastic volatility approach, however the models either introduced extra parameters or did not agree with q-variance to the required standard.
 Another entry used an optimized [GARCH model](https://github.com/q-variance/challenge/tree/main/submissions/tingjun2) to obtain a good fit, but required four main parameters, plus a fifth to keep the model stable (the parameters were in a region where the variance-of-variance is undefined).

 Most entries have tackled the challenge by attempting to reverse-engineer the figure.
 A different approach was taken in an [entry](https://github.com/q-variance/challenge/tree/main/submissions/Kent) which showed that a preexisting model produced an approximate version of q-variance.
-While the model had more than three parameters, it was a rare example of a model which naturally produces the desired kind of behaviour.
+While the model had more than three parameters, it was a rare example of a model which naturally produces the desired kind of behaviour without special recalibration.

+One thing raised by the competition is that entries which, on paper at least, should satisfy q-variance, also turn out to be impossible to calibrate, without adding extra parameters to stabilize the model.
+The reason it turns out is that, given reasonable assumptions, any continuous-time model which satisfies q-variance also has infinite variance-of-variance, so is highly unstable.

 We therefore have no firm winner, but a number of close entries (Wilmott magazine to announce later).

 Happy New Year!